French consumers should be encouraged to transition from processed red meat to plant-based foods

 “Consumers should be encouraged to transition to plant-based products, not just because of environmental and welfare reasons, but also because of health considerations,” Jasmijn de Boo, Vice President of ProVeg International, said.

 “As part of encouraging a transition to a plant-based diet, we are urging governments to allow plant-based food companies to continue to use “meaty” names for their products, such as “veggie sausages”.
-Unfortunately, France published a labeling Decree in June which will ban such names, which we believe is totally counter-productive,” de Boo said.
+Unfortunately, France published a labelling Decree in June which will ban such names, which we believe is totally counter-productive,” de Boo said.

-The specific labeling Decree banning words such as “steak” and “sausage” for plant-based foods is due to come into force in France in October 2022 and will make France the first country in the EU to impose such restrictions.
+The specific labelling Decree banning words such as “steak” and “sausage” for plant-based foods is due to come into force in France in October 2022 and will make France the first country in the EU to impose such restrictions.

-Labeling bans are being implemented globally on plant-based foods, most recently in South Africa, France and Turkey.
+Labelling bans are being implemented globally on plant-based foods, most recently in South Africa, France and Turkey.
 For further details, see the ProVeg press release on the subject.

 ENDS